mahmudhera/krispmer-expreminets/manuscript-experiments/yeast/README.md

 Reads downloaded from: PRJNA708301
-Only genome paired data were obtained.
+Only genome paired data were obtained